jorgearayac/enhanced-string-calculator/README.md

 > Task 4 represented another challenge where more `if-else` conditions were added.

 > Adding error handling for negative numbers helped me reinforce the idea to validate inputs before performing calculations.
 I realized that in **F#** the implementation process is different, in a way that when advancing tasks, the code looks very different.

+> Task 6 leave me with the question on how F# pipelines work, and why drop variables.
+I learned effectively that `|>` is just a way to pass data forward without nesting or parentheses.
+> The power of data transformation pipelines in F# shows that instead of modifying loops or adding conditions, I could just add a new filter step, purely functional.